Configure Custom Scripts

 - Validation of the datasetName and channel parameters

-- Functions that send information to a slack channel:
+- Functions that send information to the Slack channel:

 -

-, which triggers a message to a Slack channel with element's information -
+, which triggers a message to the Slack channel with the element's information -

 function to send the burst name and description in a text format (the values of burstName and burstDescription) to a Slack channel -

-: sends a text message to a Slack channel (a POST request to MI API)
+: Sends a text message to a Slack channel (a POST request to the MI API)

 -